-The Australian Government Road Safety Program (RSP) is the result of a \$2 billion 2020-2021 budget commitment.
-Under the RSP, Tasmania was allocated up to \$44 million in funding for small-scale road safety infrastructure projects, to be delivered over three 6-month funding tranches.
-Under tranche one of the RSP, which runs from I January 2021 until 30 June 2021, \$33.3 million in funding was allocated to Tasmania.
+The Australian Government Road Safety Program (RSP) is the result of a \$2 billion 2020-2021 Commonwealth Budget commitment and subsequently extended to \$3 billion in the 2021-2022 Commonwealth Budget.
+Under the RSP, Tasmania was allocated up to \$66 million in funding for small-scale road safety infrastructure projects, to be delivered over five 6-month funding tranches.
+Under tranche one of the RSP, which runs from 1 January 2021 until 30 June 2021, \$33.3 million in funding was allocated to Tasmania.
 To secure the \$33.3 million in funding, the Tasmanian Government was required to make a co-contribution of \$12.3 million.